SpikE-Odets/esx_garbagecrew_v2/README.md

+This is a complete rewrite of my GarbageCrew script.
+This version allows for anyone on the server to pull a bag and place it into the truck that started the job as long as the truck is still near the bin.
+The person that pulls the garbage truck out will have to have the garbage job, but anyone can pull a bag out of a bin and place it into the truck and get paid no matter the job they have.

+This version also puts all pay on server side to keep lua injectors from requesting pay to make it more secure.
+Also makes it alot easier to add new collection spots in the Config.

 This is a the next step in my Garbagejob_v2 to turn it into a Crew related job.
 Most servers you can rob a bank with 1 - 4 people, rob a store with 1-4 people, but any legal work must be done solo.
 This shows it can be done - with the pay split between everyone that is doing the job.
 I have spent a fair bit of time testing the networking on my personal test server, on a live dev server with 2-3 people helping me, and as of the last 12hrs live on 2 seperate servers.

 To help with some of the questions:

-* Only the "JobBoss" needs to pull out vehicle - but everyone needs to be clocked-in to receive pay. (must have garbagejob as your job and be clocked in from the biffa site at the top of the stairs.)
+* Only the "JobBoss" needs to pull out vehicle.
-* All crew members must be in the truck when the driver selects the bin for pickup (either in passenger seat - on hanging on the back of the truck is considered in the truck)
-* Each member will receive even split of pay right after the JobBoss gets back into the truck after cleanup.
+* Each member will receive even split of pay right after the last bag is placed into the truck.

 The original creator is listed on the copy that I received are: